|Join us on Facebook:

 Volunteers make Call to the Wild, our annual auction, possible!

-Fundraising -- Does helping with an afternoon tea and fashion show, a meet-the-owl program for children, our gala auction, or grant-writing sound fun?
-We do them all with the help of our friends!
+Does helping with our gala auction, the Halloween Spooky Walk, Whiskies for Wildlife, or any of our other events sound fun?
+We do them all with the help of our volunteers!

 Carpenters -- We've been fortunate to have wonderful community help when building our mews (outdoor cages).
 We need some continuous help with basic in-door maintenance and "touch-ups".